Tattoo-Friendly Private Onsen in Kinosaki

 Showing 5 of 5

 Want to help keep this resource up-to-date?
 If you noticed any changes in tattoo policy or want to share your experience, please contact us here to let us know.
-Your feedback helps us keep this guide accurate and helpful for everyone!

 About Kinosaki Onsen

-Which ryokan have private bath options?
+Which ryokan have private baths?

-How do you reserve a private bath?
+How do you reserve a private bath, and what will it cost?

 Where is Kinosaki Onsen?